l0k0ms/log-workshop/workshop/exercise_1/README.md

 ![Log Flow](/workshop/exercise_1/images/log_flow.png)

 ## Step 2: Exploring data in Datadog
+Install the Redis and NGINX integrations on the [Datadog integration page](https://app.datadoghq.com/account/settings).

 ### Metrics

 Thanks to the [Datadog auto-discovery feature](https://docs.datadoghq.com/agent/autodiscovery/), metrics are collected automatically from the Redis and NGINX containers plus Integrations dashboard have been created OOTB in your Datadog application: